-If you would like the flexibility to change charities or give to multiple charities, you can create a donor-advised fund.
+If you just want to make a donation or would like the flexibility to change charities or give to multiple charities, a donor-advised fund (DAF) is an alternative.

 Charitable trusts can be complicated and are subject to specific IRS rules which determine what percentage of the trust can be used for deductions.

 Unless the charity/beneficiary agrees, you cannot get these assets back or otherwise alter the trust while it exists.